Top 11 Best Actress Interpretations of Christine Daae

 She appeared in Thoroughly Modern Millie and Beauty and the Beast.
 She did a charity performance of Follies.

 Sarah Brightman is the original Christine and the musical was pretty much written for her.
-She is the iconic Daae as she made Christine a brunette instead the blonde she is in the novel.
+She is the iconic Daae as she made Christine a brunette instead the blonde she is in the novel as well as some other versions of the book.
 Brightman is originally from Berkhamsted, Hertfordshire, England.

 Brightman’s voice as Christine is polarizing, some people don’t care for it and some people love it.
 Her voice as Christine is very haunting and delicate.